adikalon/alien_material/README.md

 * Tools and armor are balanced
 * Arrow added for x_bows
 * Support for toolranks and tt_base
-* Items can sometimes be found in chests or bought from mobs_npc traders
+* Items can sometimes be found in chests
 * The alien gives more generous gifts